APM PRESENTS

 Read more -

-Witness: Women's History Month
+Witness History: Women's History Month

 One hour

-Broadcast Window: March 1 - March 31, 2023
+Broadcast Window: March 1, 2025 - March 31, 2025

-A special hour-long edition of Witness History from the BBC World Service.
+A new special hour-long edition of Witness History from the BBC World Service.
 Remarkable stories of women’s history, told by the women who were there.
 Selected from the BBC’s Witness History program, we hear moving, inspiring and even outrageous stories about a few of the most important women in living memory.

 Read more -